LeeT27/ScatterV/README.md

   </a>
 </p>

-### Optimatizion Results
+### Optimitizion Results

 ### Part 3 Reflection Notes
-- Despite the thrill of successfully approximating π to three decimal deigits, this part of the project didn't come without it's frustrations.
+- Despite the thrill of successfully approximating π to three decimal digits, this part of the project didn't come without its frustrations.
 To be honest, this part of the project was overall frustrating, especially when I added Vivado to the project environment.
 - When I opened Vivado, I quickly felt overwhelmed as it seemed like nonstop settings and configurations were just blasted at my face.
 There were so many configurations that I was scared of turning on or not turning on, fearing that it would possibly ruin the programming process of the FPGA.
 - For a whole straight two hours, I found out that the reason my design wasn't implementing was because I chose the board, "AMD Spartan-7 SP701 FPGA Evaluation Platform" and not the part, "xc7s50csga324-1".
 Before that I was doing literally everything like changing clock speed, remapping the top module peripheral I/O, deleting constraints, and basically double checking every module for possible errors
 - Another painfully long bug that took me 2 whole days to fix was that once I got the part name correct, the program kept approximating to ≈ 3.08 rather than 3.141592.
 I tried changing the clock speed again, simulating a full circle rather than quarter, changing the clock burner delay, even changing case statements for the digit printing.
-Eventually I found that the problem like mentioned in the demo changes above was that Y was dependent of X as it was the same value but shifted to the left by two with a possible difference of 3.
-After changing the resolution from 8 to 12 bits and shifting the LSFR by 12 bits to the right, the demo was finally fixed.
+Eventually I found that the problem like mentioned in the demo changes above was that Y was dependent on X as it was the same value but shifted to the left by two with a possible difference of 3.
+After changing the resolution from 8 to 12 bits and shifting the LFSR by 12 bits to the right, the demo was finally fixed.

 ## Final Reflection
+- Overall, this project was an amazing experience.
+I got to expand my knowledge of industry ISAs to cover vastly new types of instructions, implement the abstract theory of hardware randomization into my programs, pipeline my processor with hazard detection, and deploy my design onto an FPGA - all with no prior knowledge.
+It is honestly amazing how far I have come compared to when I first started learning Verilog.
+- There were many roadblocks and frustrations along each part, the experience and skills I gained in computer architecture is something that will stick with me forever.
+- There were overall many fun things about the project like creating the logic for certain RISC-V instructions, replacing all the old registers with pipelined registers, and having successful demos
+- There were also many not so fun parts, like bit padding the load instructions, changing program memory to be synchronous, and configuring Vivado
+- If I could do one main thing differently for a future digital design project, it would be to become more reliant on SVAs and UVM than the waveform, as more complex systems become involved such as OOP or AI processors, the waveform will become near-impossible to read.
+- My next plan is to use the FPGA board to create a VGA rhythm game (stepmania) clone, using off chip memory interfacing to play stored audio and connecting a keyboard via PS/2 as an input device.
 ---